To rapidly deploy new features to a nonprofit board management SaaS solution

 BoardSpot’s ease of use and pricing model has become incredibly popular with large nonprofits across a wide range of industries, including higher education, healthcare, and land conservation.

 BoardSpot leverages Platform.sh to run multiple versions of its codebase in several regions throughout the world.
 Platform.sh integration with GitLab enables code deployments to be automatically pushed to the entire fleet of BoardSpot instances simultaneously, keeping the product in sync for all customers.
-International customers benefit from the performance improvements and data localization benefits of a server that’s physically located nearby.
+International customers benefit from the performance improvements and data residency benefits of a server that’s physically located nearby.

 “One of the biggest benefits of hosting with Platform.sh is the speed and flexibility that it brings to the development workflow,” says Jewett.
 “This feature has enabled us to be incredibly responsive to customer requests and suggestions.”
 An example?
 The United Nations Capital Development Fund (UNCDF).